 - AVERAGE COST PER NIGHT: $50- $155

-Travel trailers are a trailer mounted unit and connect via bumper hitch to be towed by a separate vehicle.
+Travel trailers are trailer-mounted units and connect via bumper hitch to be towed by a separate vehicle.
 Travel trailers range widely from less than 10 feet to 40 feet.
 These trailers are ideal for campers looking to unhitch and use their vehicle to explore the area.
-(Our current trailer is in the large category but previously we owned a 20-foot vintage camper).
+(Our current trailer is in a large category but previously we owned a 20-foot vintage camper).

 These are some of our favorite that we found for you to rent: